PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 To acknowledge those who step out to bring others to grow and excel with them.

-* 2018 President Volunteer Service Award
+* 2018 President's Volunteer Service Award

 To recognize those students who have achieved the required number of hours of service over a 12-month time period or cumulative hours over the course of a lifetime.